curtisliu/hunt-tools/README.md

 To get this working, you first need the appropriate Python libraries (can run `sudo pip install -r requirements.txt`, sudo not needed if installing to a virtualenv)

 Then you also need to generate a google token.
 You can follow the guide [here](https://developers.google.com/drive/web/quickstart/quickstart-python#step_1_enable_the_drive_api).
+Use a native application.

 Basically, you need to create a project, then generate client id and client secret, and put those in your homedir (whatever comes back when you run `python -c 'import os; print os.path.expanduser("~")'`) in a file called `hunttools.conf` (you can copy and modify the one in the repo):